CptPirx/detaviz/README.md

         train_f1_avg: 'Train f1_avg: (\value)'
         test_f1_avg: 'Test f1_avg: (\value)'
 ```
+There are two ways now to run the model with new parameters.
-Change the default values of the parameters and save the file.
+One is to change the default values of the parameters and save the file.
-Next, in your terminal run the following to see avaialble models:
+Next, in your terminal run the following to see available models:
 ```bash
 anomaly_simulation/Zoo> guild operations
 Refreshing flags...